-Girl Held Captive In Basement Because Parents Thought She Was Possessed By Demon
+Cops: Parents Locked Child In Basement; Believed She Was Possessed By Demon

 Sources tell CBS 2 that the 10-year-old was forced to use a bucket to bathe and a portable potty training toilet to use the bathroom.
 She was locked in the basement of the home in the 200 block of Liberty Street at night, police said.

-She was found by authorities on Tuesday.
-They believe she was held in these conditions for about a year.
+She was found on Tuesday, after authorities say they received an anonymous tip.
+They were able to get the girl out safely.
+Authorities believe she was held in these conditions for about a year.

 The parents believed their daughter needed to be kept separated from the rest of the family.
 She had limited contact with her three siblings, ages 15, 13 and seven.
 The gender of those children is not being released.
+The children are now in the care of DCFS.

 The parents, Randy Swopes, 48, and Katherine Swopes, 49, are being held on unlawful restraint and child endangerment charges in Lake County Jail, the father on a $750,000 bond and the mother on a $150,000 bond.